 I don’t claim that I’ve discovered the sorcerer’s stone, however I’ve developed a system for us that proved solid and simple on the long run.

 The trick is to build a debian package (but it can be done using RPMs just as well) with the application and the whole virtualenv inside.
-The configuration goes into Puppet and Puppet also takes care that the respective servers have always the latest version of the DEB.
+The configuration goes into Puppet and Puppet also takes care that the respective servers have always the correct version of the DEB.

-The advantage is that such a DEB is totally self-contained, doesn’t require to have build tools and libraries on the target servers and paired with solid Puppet configuration, it makes consistent deployments over a wide range of hosts easy, fast and reliable.
+The advantage is that such a DEB is totally self-contained, doesn’t require to have build tools and libraries on the target servers and paired with solid Ansible configuration, it makes consistent deployments over a wide range of hosts easy, fast and reliable.
 But you have to do your homework first.

-Another achievement unlocked: this article has been featured in my favorite magazine Hacker Monthly, Issue 26, July 2012.
+Achievement unlocked: this article has been featured in my favorite magazine Hacker Monthly, Issue 26, July 2012.
 Yes, I’m bursting with pride. ;)